Thanksgiving dinner: Side dishes

 Many offerings are typically served alongside the main dish.
 Copious leftovers are also common following the meal proper.
-Traditional Thanksgiving foods are sometimes specific to the day, and although some of the dishes might be seen at any semi-formal meal in the United States, the Thanksgiving dinner often has something of a ritual or traditional quality to it.
+Traditional Thanksgiving foods are sometimes specific to the day, and although some of the dishes might be seen at any semi-formal meal in the United States and Canada, the Thanksgiving dinner often has something of a ritual or traditional quality to it.
+A Thanksgiving dinner consisting entirely of sides with no main meat like a turkey has been called a "sidesgiving" or turkeyless thanksgiving.
+Sidesgiving is not necessarily implied to be vegetarian, but it can be.

-Many Americans would regard Thanksgiving dinner as "incomplete" without stuffing, mashed potatoes with gravy, and cranberry sauce.
-A recipe for cranberry sauce to be served with turkey appeared in the first American cookbook, American Cookery (1796) by Amelia Simmons.
+Many Americans and Canadians would regard Thanksgiving dinner as incomplete without stuffing, mashed potatoes with gravy, and cranberry sauce.
+Cranberry sauce was first mentioned as a companion to turkey in the first American cookbook, American Cookery (1796) by Amelia Simmons, but no specific recipe was given for preparing it.
+A savory alternative to cranberry sauce is cranberry relish, a more savory "Pepto Bismol pink" concoction invented by Craig Claiborne in 1959 and featuring ingredients such as sour cream, horseradish and onion; Susan Stamberg popularized the relish as an annual tradition on her NPR shows.
 Commonly served vegetable dishes include mashed winter squash, turnips, and sweet potatoes, the latter often prepared with sweeteners such as brown sugar, molasses, or marshmallows.
 All three can be served mashed or roasted.
-Other vegetables are often served, such as carrots or parsnips, beets, radishes, asparagus, Brussels sprouts, and/or cauliflower.
-Creamed corn is also popular.
+Other vegetables served may include carrots or parsnips, beets, radishes, asparagus, brussels sprouts, cauliflower, and creamed corn.

-Green beans are frequently served; in particular, green bean casserole.
+Green beans are frequently served, most often in the form of green bean casserole.
 The recipe was invented in 1955 by Dorcas Reilly for the Campbell Soup Company to promote use of its canned cream of mushroom soup.
 It has since become a Thanksgiving standard.

 A fresh salad may be included, especially on the West Coast.
 A charcuterie board or relish tray, with various cheese, cured meats, crackers, pickles, olives, onions or peppers, is often included either with the meal itself or as a pre-meal appetizer.
 Bread rolls, biscuits, or cornbread, the latter particularly in the South and parts of New England, may also be served, and macaroni and cheese is a common side dish in some Southern coastal areas.

+Soups may also be served for thanksgiving dinner, especially as an appetizer and example of this is chestnut soup, creamy shrimp, carrot, or butternut soup.
+Other thanksgiving dinner appetizers include a light salad or more complicated hors d'oeuvres like a mushroom turnover pastry.

+Family recipes can be cherished by families for their sentimental taste, and even slight variations can be a cause for disputes and the meals recipes can serve as a platform for family rivalries.